BiTLab-BaggiliTruthLab/BreakVault/README.md

 # BreakVault
-Small projects for breaking into the relevant VAULT applications by decrypting user's password or hidden pictures and vedios.
+Small projects are included for breaking into the relevant VAULT applications by decrypting user's password or hidden pictures and vedios.